sqamara/mbpol_openmm_plugin/README.md

 Included with the `mbpol` plugin is a functional form of the new halide−water potentials (i-TTM) ion-Thole-type model where `V(i-TTM) = V(electrostatics) + V(disp) + V(rep)`
-The first term is the electrostatic energy (charge and dipole), which is the same as you have for water.
+The first term is the electrostatic energy (charge and dipole), which is the same the MBPol electrostatics force.
 The second term is the dispersion energy, which has the following form:
 `V(disp) = f(delta,R) * (C6/R^6)`
-Where f(delta,R) is the tang-toennies damping function, C6 the dispersion coefficient for that atom pair, and delta is also a parameter taht depends on the pair.
+Where f(delta,R) is the tang-toennies damping function, C6 the dispersion coefficient for that atom pair, and delta is also a parameter that depends on the pair.
+This is also the same as the MBPol dispersion force.
-The last term, `V(rep)`, is a decaying exponential:
+The last term, `V(rep)`, is the repulsive energy defined as a sum of pairwise interactions between the O and H atoms of the ith water molecule and the specific halide ion.
 `V(rep) = A * exp(-bR)`
-Where `A` and `b` are parameters that depend on the pair of atoms.
+Where `A` and `b` are fitting parameters that depend on the pair of atoms and b is set equal to delta during the fitting process. i-TTM is more accurate than other flexible (AMOBEA) and rigid (BK3, SWM4-DP) forcefields available in the literature.

 References: